PawseySC/singularity-containers/_episodes/06-build-intro.md

 ### Singularity *vs* Docker builds

-We'll discuss how to build an image with Docker on a later episode.
+We'll discuss how to build an image with Docker in a dedicated episode.
 For now, let's just point out some of the advantages when building with one or the other tool.
 This will hopefully inform on which tool is best suited for you, depending on your specific context.

 #### Singularity
 * Single file image, can be handled as any other file
 * Ability to sign/verify images
-* Unambiguous container usage modes, via distinct keywords: `exec`, `shell`, `run`, `instance` (see episode on interactive containers)
+* Unambiguous container usage modes, via distinct keywords: `exec`, `shell`, `run`, `instance` (see episode on GUI applications)

 #### Docker
 * Image format can be run by all existing container engines